jayempx/vcard2qr/README.md

    python vcard-2-qr.py
    ```
 2. Fill at least one form field to compose the vCard payload.
 3. Adjust size, radius, and colors.
-Check “Sfondo trasparente” if you want a transparent background.
+Check “No background” if you want a transparent background.
 4. Click **Generate QR**.
 The preview updates with the rendered QR.
 5. Use **Copy to clipboard** or **Save as PNG …** to export the image.

+You can use the "Batch convert..." button to import a .xlsx database file of multiple contacts and export their qr all at once, keeping valid all the settings above.

 ## Notes